duolu/pyrotation/README.md

 	$ python3 ./pyrotation_demo.py q

-the demo with quaternion is shown.
+Then the demo with quaternion is shown.

-### Demo of Angle-Axis Representation
+### Demo of Angle-Axis Representation of a 3D Rotation

 // TODO

-### Demo of Euler Angles Representation
+### Demo of Euler Angles Representation of a 3D Rotation

 // TODO

-### Demo of Rotation Matrix Representation
+### Demo of Rotation Matrix Representation of a 3D Rotation

 // TODO

-### Demo of Quaternion Representation
+### Demo of Quaternion Representation of a 3D Rotation

 // TODO